guppy57/guppy57/README.md

 ### I'm currently...

-😄 Employed with John Deere as a student software engineer.
+😄 Employed with John Deere as a software engineer building enterprise customer data.

+🐶 Building Kreative DocuVet - AI-powered veterinary scribe for busy doctors.

-🔭 Working on a B2B marketplace to exchange note-taking templates and creating hackathon management tools.
+🔭 Working on a B2B marketplace to exchange note-taking templates for Obsidian.

-🔐 Developing an account and authentication management tool (like Google Accounts)
+🔐 Improving Kreative ID, my in-house account and authentication management tool (like Google Accounts).

-📊 Launching a VSCode Extension/Mac app to view your current GitHub contributions for the day
+📊 Launching a VSCode Extension/Mac app to view your current GitHub contributions for the day.

-🔗 Creating a free URL shortening service
+🔗 Created a free URL shortening service.

+🎟️ Helping over 450+ students in Iowa through community-led hackathons.

-🌱 Learning React, Next.js, Nest.js, Typescript, Golang, and the wonderful world of web development.
+🌱 Learning React, Next.js, Nest.js, SwiftUI, Typescript, Golang, and the wonderful world of web development.

 ### General information...